Steps to Design JDBC Applications in Java

 public static Connection getConnection(String url,String name,String password) throws SQLException

 Connection con = DriverManager.getConnection(“connection string”, “user name”, “password”);

-Once the above statement executed, the client connect to database server.
-Object oriented representation of JDBC client’s session with the database server is nothing but java.sql.Connection object.
+Once the above statement is executed, the client connects to the database server.
+Object-oriented representation of JDBC client’s session with the database server is nothing but java.sql.Connection object.

 Note: Internally getConnection() method call connect method of connection class.